akhilakpuppala/_CMPE252_PlacesNearMe/README.md

  user: repeat my feedback

- bot: your first name is akhila your last name is puppala your feedback is improve
+ bot: Hi akhila puppala.
+Your Feedback is improve

  # Screen Shot of my database that saved the feedback: